Ken0329ichi/doc/README.md

 # There are documentation of my idea as above.

-Swift nowhow
+Swift knowhow

-Ubuntu nowhow
+Ubuntu knowhow

-Iot nowhow
+Iot knowhow